jendives2000/Data_ML_Practice_2025/0_Python/practice/arcade_python/README.md

   Arcade is fully object-oriented, making it ideal for practicing real-world programming structures like class inheritance, modular architecture, and event-based logic — all of which translate well to data analysis and machine learning workflows.

+- **Pygame Vs Arcade**:

+  Mostly, Pygame-ce offers full-customization on any aspect of the game, this comes at some costs: more boiler-plate and more verbosity, which require more testings and monitoring of the code.

-  Mostly, Pygame-ce was heavily dependent on the CPU, which limits graphical possibilities.
+  Pygame-ce is heavily dependent on the CPU, which limits graphical possibilities.
 Arcade here is leveraging the GPU resources.

   It also includes **built-in tools** for:
   - animations,